 - Measure where the skin surface is in the drill-plunge coordinate system

 - Remove dust and chips during the cut

 Just before the pressure foot contacts the surface of the skin an air blast is emitted from the pressure foot to clear away any chips or dust particles that could be left on the skin from drilling a nearby hole.
 A single particle of composite dust under the pressure foot when it touches the surface can cause the required accuracy to be unmet.
 During the cut, a strong vacuum passes through the pressure foot to remove over 99% of the composite dust and titanium chips.

-The pressure foot is measuring the location of the skin with an accuracy of 0.0005 inches every few milli-seconds during the drill plunge.
-If the countersink part of the drill shank is known to a similar tolerance relative to the pressure foot, very high accuracy countersinks are achievable very fast.
-This project was to develop a way to measure and calibrate the plunge-axis of the drill system in a more direct way than the coupon trial-and-error method that had been historically used.
+The pressure foot is measuring the location of the skin with an accuracy of 0.0005 inches every few milliseconds during the drill plunge.
+If the countersink part of the drill shank is known to have a similar tolerance relative to the pressure foot, very high accuracy countersinks are achievable very fast.
+This project was to develop a way to measure and calibrate the plunge axis of the drill system in a more direct way than the coupon trial-and-error method that had been historically used.

-Moving the drill-head to a calibration position where the plunge-axis would deploy into the calibration fixture which would push back the pressure foot, measure the angled lines on the countersink part of the drill, then calculate the intersection point of this lines.
-The vision system is calibrated to the pressure foot position, so the derived intersection point become the “calibration” value that will be used ensure a perfect countersink depth.
+Moving the drill head to a calibration position where the plunge axis would deploy into the calibration fixture which would push back the pressure foot, measure the angled lines on the countersink part of the drill, then calculate the intersection point of these lines.
+The vision system is calibrated to the pressure foot position, so the derived intersection point becomes the “calibration” value that will be used to ensure a perfect countersink depth.
 That calibration number is passed to the motion controller of the drilling machine via an ethernet connection.